This chapter includes the following topics:

 The OAM WebGate provides a single switch for the optional Detached Credential Collector (DCC).
-The DCC provides network isolation for greater security in production deployments, and is required for some forms of authentication.
+The DCC allows termination of end-user requests in the Web Tier as opposed to the Application Tier.

 For a detailed comparison of the two mechanisms for credential collection, see Understanding Authentication Methods and Credential Collectors.

 Single Sign On login processing determines whether the user is a valid user and whether the session state is active or inactive (either a first time user or the user session has expired).
 Session management support locates, persists, and cleans up the session context and user token.
 Details are in the following sections.